manalamro/sol/README.md

  Static assets (like images, json, and svgs) are stored in the `src/assets` directory.
 * **External Libraries**: This project relies on open-source libraries such as React, Tailwind CSS, and vite.

+6. on this repo i am apply Task 1 which is Learn GitHub PR Workflow.